Is it a boat vs ship? What's the difference?

 Concierge Class includes a dedicated concierge, priority embarkation and disembarkation, exclusive lunch, priority dining times, and sparkling wine and snacks upon request.

-AquaClass offers a wellness experience, with access to the health-focused Blu restaurant, a spa concierge, thermal suite access, fitness pass, preferential rates on spa packages, and bottled water included in the cruise fare.
+AquaClass offers a wellness experience, with access to the health-focused Blu restaurant, a spa concierge, thermal suite access, a fitness pass, preferential rates on spa packages, and bottled water included in the cruise fare.
 You do not have to book an All Included package, either.
 Instead, AquaClass staterooms can be booked with a cruise-only fare.

 Are Celebrity Cruises family-friendly?